mrzlab630/crtCodeIA/README.md

 With its intuitive interface, you can easily compose and send your queries without ever having to leave your workspace.

-To get started, simply type "//crtCodeIA {%Your question%}" to make your request.
+To get started, simply type "//crtCodeIA {%Your question%}".

 Then, go to "Tools," click on "crtCodeIA," and select "crtCodeIA."

 Alternatively, you can use the shortcut "control+shift+Q+C" for a quick access.

 Don't forget to add your API key before you proceed.

 To do this, go to "Tools," click on "crtCodeIA," and select "CrtCodeIASettings."

 You can also use the shortcut "control+shift+Q+S."

 ###  Have fun!